causify-ai/tutorials/class_project_instructions/Projects/CausalInference_Project_Description.md

 **Description**

 CausalInference is a Python library designed for estimating causal effects from observational data.
-It provides tools to analyze treatment effects, control for confounding variables, and visualize causal relationships.
-The library enables researchers and data scientists to derive insights from data that is not generated from randomized experiments.
+It provides tools for implementing various causal inference methodologies, allowing users to derive insights about the impact of interventions or treatments.
+The library supports techniques such as propensity score matching, instrumental variables, and regression discontinuity design.

 Technologies Used
 CausalInference

+- Facilitates causal analysis using observational data.
-- Implements methods for causal effect estimation, including propensity score matching and regression adjustment.
+- Implements methods for estimating treatment effects, including propensity scores and matching algorithms.
-- Provides tools for visualizing causal relationships and treatment effects.
+- Offers visualizations to help interpret causal relationships and effects.
-- Supports various statistical models suitable for causal inference.

 ---

-**Project 1: Understanding the Impact of Education on Income**
+**Project 1: Understanding the Impact of Online Learning on Student Performance**
 **Difficulty**: 1 (Easy)
-**Project Objective**: Estimate the causal effect of education level on annual income using observational data, controlling for confounding factors such as age, gender, and occupation.

-**Dataset Suggestions**: Explore datasets from government labor statistics or Kaggle that include demographic information, education levels, and income data.
+**Project Objective**: The goal is to estimate the causal effect of online learning environments on student performance in mathematics.
+Students will analyze whether students who participated in an online learning program performed better than those who did not.

+**Dataset Suggestions**:
+- Use the "Student Performance Dataset" available on Kaggle, which includes student grades, demographic information, and learning environment.

 **Tasks**:
-- Data Collection:
-    - Identify and download a suitable dataset containing demographic and income information.
-- Data Preprocessing:
-    - Clean the dataset and handle missing values, ensuring proper formatting for analysis.
+- **Data Preprocessing**: Clean the dataset and ensure that relevant features are ready for analysis.
-- Causal Model Specification:
-    - Define a causal model using CausalInference to estimate the impact of education on income, controlling for confounders.
-- Estimation of Causal Effects:
+- **Propensity Score Matching**: Use CausalInference to match students in online learning with those in traditional settings based on covariates.
-    - Apply propensity score matching to estimate the causal effect of education on income.
+- **Estimate Treatment Effects**: Calculate the causal effect of online learning on student performance using the matched data.
-- Results Visualization:
-    - Visualize the estimated treatment effects using CausalInference's built-in visualization tools.
+- **Visualization**: Create visual representations to compare performance metrics between the two groups.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas**:
-- Compare the causal effects of different levels of education (e.g., high school vs. college).
+- Explore different demographic factors to see how they influence the treatment effect.
-- Conduct sensitivity analysis to evaluate how robust your findings are to potential unobserved confounding.
+- Conduct sensitivity analysis to test the robustness of the causal estimates.

 ---

-**Project 2: Evaluating the Effect of Remote Work on Productivity**
+**Project 2: Evaluating the Effect of Health Interventions on Weight Loss**
 **Difficulty**: 2 (Medium)
-**Project Objective**: Analyze how the transition to remote work during the pandemic affected employee productivity, controlling for factors such as industry and previous work experience.

-**Dataset Suggestions**: Use datasets from Kaggle or workplace surveys that include productivity metrics, remote work status, and demographic information.
+**Project Objective**: This project aims to assess the causal impact of a new health intervention program on participants' weight loss over six months.
+Students will analyze observational data to derive insights on weight loss outcomes due to the intervention.

+**Dataset Suggestions**:
+- Utilize the "Weight Loss Data" from Kaggle, which includes participant demographics, intervention details, and weight measurements over time.

 **Tasks**:
-- Data Acquisition:
-    - Gather data from workplace surveys or Kaggle datasets that include productivity and remote work status.
-- Data Cleaning and Preparation:
-    - Clean the data and create necessary variables to indicate remote work status and productivity measures.
-- Causal Analysis:
+- **Data Exploration**: Perform exploratory data analysis to understand the dataset and identify potential confounders.
-    - Use regression adjustment techniques in CausalInference to estimate the effect of remote work on productivity.
+- **Instrumental Variable Analysis**: Use CausalInference to identify and apply instrumental variables that can help estimate the causal effect of the intervention.
-- Confounding Control:
-    - Identify and control for potential confounding variables such as industry and employee experience.
-- Interpretation of Results:
+- **Causal Estimation**: Calculate the treatment effect of the intervention on weight loss while controlling for confounding variables.
+- **Reporting Results**: Summarize findings in a report, including confidence intervals and potential limitations.

+**Bonus Ideas**:
-    - Analyze and interpret the output from CausalInference, discussing the implications of the findings.
+- Compare the effectiveness of different health interventions by segmenting the dataset.

-**Bonus Ideas (Optional)**:
-- Investigate whether the effect of remote work on productivity varies by industry.
+- Investigate the long-term effects of the intervention using follow-up data if available.
-- Explore the role of employee engagement as a mediating factor in the productivity outcomes.

 ---

-**Project 3: Assessing the Impact of Health Interventions on Disease Outcomes**
+**Project 3: Analyzing the Impact of Remote Work on Employee Productivity**
 **Difficulty**: 3 (Hard)
-**Project Objective**: Evaluate the causal impact of a specific health intervention (e.g., vaccination) on disease outcomes using observational health data, controlling for various demographic and health-related factors.

-**Dataset Suggestions**: Utilize health datasets from government health agencies or Kaggle that include information on health interventions and disease outcomes.
+**Project Objective**: The project aims to analyze the causal relationship between the shift to remote work and employee productivity levels during a specific timeframe.
+Students will use observational data to determine how remote work policies have influenced productivity metrics.

+**Dataset Suggestions**:
+- Use the "Employee Productivity Dataset" from Kaggle, which includes productivity scores, work environment details, and employee demographics.

 **Tasks**:
-- Data Sourcing:
-    - Acquire a comprehensive health dataset that includes information on vaccinations and disease outcomes.
-- Data Preparation:
-    - Clean and preprocess the data, ensuring that it is structured for causal analysis, including handling missing values and outliers.
+- **Data Cleaning and Transformation**: Prepare the dataset by handling missing values and transforming variables for analysis.
-- Causal Model Development:
-    - Develop a causal model using CausalInference to estimate the effect of the health intervention on disease outcomes.
+- **Regression Discontinuity Design**: Implement a regression discontinuity design using CausalInference to analyze the causal impact of remote work policies based on a defined cutoff (e.g., date of policy implementation).
-- Advanced Estimation Techniques:
-    - Implement advanced causal inference methods, such as inverse probability weighting, to control for confounding variables.
-- Evaluation and Reporting:
-    - Evaluate the causal effects and report findings, including visualizations of treatment effects and confidence intervals.
+- **Estimate and Interpret Effects**: Assess the causal effect of remote work on productivity and interpret the results in the context of workplace dynamics.
+- **Sensitivity Analysis**: Conduct sensitivity analyses to evaluate the robustness of the causal estimates.

-**Bonus Ideas (Optional)**:
+**Bonus Ideas**:
+- Examine heterogeneity in treatment effects based on different job roles or departments.
-- Compare the effects of different types of health interventions on various disease outcomes.
+- Investigate the impact of additional factors such as work-life balance on productivity outcomes.
-- Conduct a robustness check using different causal inference techniques to validate findings.